openretriever/retriever/README.md

 The models are wrapped in Ray actors/services for distributed inference and easy integration with other components.
 See `src/models/` for implementations.

 ### 2. Task Planning Approaches
-We support multiple approaches for high-level task planning:
+We support multiple approaches for high-level task planning or task specification:

+- Commandline interface (CLI) for direct interaction with robot
 - Classical symbolic planning with PDDL
 - Learning-based planning with pretrained models
 - Hybrid approaches combining symbolic and learned components